 - CFA is reasonably priced.
 You don’t need to expend a fortune to do the course.
 At the same time, completing CFA can be counted as a milestone in your career.

-- You can pursue CFA while working a full-time job which makes it much more convenient than other heavy-weight courses.
+- You can pursue CFA while working a full-time job, making it much more convenient than other heavy-weight courses.

 Why pursue CQF?

 - People with experience little or no time to pursue a big course.
 So Fitch Learning came up with a curriculum that can be covered within 6 months.
-However, many students mention that they would be able to do it better if they would have been given more time, but still, it’s worthy to pursue a course that is intense, globally recognized and adds tremendous value to your professional curve and just of 6 months duration.
+However, many students mention that they would be able to do it better if they would have been given more time.
+However, still, it’s worthy of pursuing a course that is intense, globally recognized, and adds tremendous value to your professional curve and just of 6 months duration.

-- Now as it’s a self-study course, it’s natural to expect hindrances.
-So what would you do if you are not able to pursue the course immediately and moreover what if you have realized it after registering for the course?
-You would be able to delay the program by 6 programs including the one you have currently enrolled for.
+- Now, as it’s a self-study course, it’s natural to expect hindrances.
+So what would you do if you are not able to pursue the course immediately, and what if you have realized it after registering for the course?
+You would delay the program by 6 programs, including the one you have currently enrolled for.

-If you want to make your mark in financial analysis and investment, then you choose CFA over any other financial course.
-But make sure that you are really willing to pass CFA as it needs arduous effort to clear all levels.
-Even if CQF is severely criticized for its cost, it allows you to have access to lifetime programs which will update your knowledge over time and you will remain an industry expert for a long period of time.
+If you want to make your mark in financial analysis and investment, you choose CFA over any other financial course.
+But make sure that you are willing to pass CFA as it needs arduous effort to clear all levels.
+Even if CQF is severely criticized for its cost, it allows you to have access to lifetime programs, which will update your knowledge over time, and you will remain an industry expert for a long period.
 Again, CQF is not for everybody.
 Before enrolling for the program, know that you’re a good match.